 Amanda Elliot, Specialist Physiotherapist

 Grad Dip Physiotherapy 1989 BSc (Hons) Psychology 2012

 Mandy qualified as a physiotherapist in Birmingham in 1989.
 She has since worked in both the NHS and Private Sector, specialising in musculoskeletal outpatients and orthopaedic post-surgical rehabilitation.
 Mandy has completed APPI Pilates Matwork courses Level 1, 2 and 3, and currently teaches several Pilates classes a week, as well as doing 1 to 1 Pilates assessments at Perform.
+She is also a Pink Ribbon Post Rehab Exercise Instructor which means she is qualified to teach exercise to patients who have undergone surgical treatment of Breast Cancer.
 In 2012 she completed an Undergraduate Honours degree in Psychology, her main clinical interest being in Pain Management, and has undertaken other specific courses in this subject area including Cognitive Behavioural Therapy.

 Ruth Harrison, Specialist Physiotherapist